happytomatoe/udacity-capstone-project/README.md

 4) If needed enable catch up flag
 5) it would also make sense to change existing logic and add some timeout for current airflow tasks
-- If the database needed to be accessed by 100+ people There is a limitation for redshift - each user defined queue can handle maximum 50 concurrent queries.
+- If the database needed to be accessed by 100+ people

+As there is a limitation for redshift - each user defined queue can handle maximum 50 concurrent queries next steps should increase cluster throughput

 1) set up  queues/query priorities/query groups in workload manager
 2) enable concurrency scaling feature for queues which can have spikes in load